ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/presentation.md

 # Config Suggestions

 - Load Objects when possible
-- Avoid Exceptions mid-run
+- Safely load config
   - Load everything at the start
   - Load values as `required`
+  - Avoids Exceptions mid-run

 ---

-# Config Inputs?
+# Config Runs Only from YAML

-- Spoiler: Doesn't exist!
+- No Input Parameters
-- Edit YAML before running
+- Can edit YAML before running
   - As part of CI/CD pipeline
-- Load from external source with custom code
+- Can load from external source with custom code
   - The config values are not tracked

 ---